-Paths for All recognises that volunteers are vital to help us achieve our aims of a ‘Happier, Healthier, Greener, more Active Scotland.’
+We recognise that volunteers are vital to help us achieve our aim of a ‘Happy, Healthy, Green, more Active Scotland.’
 Whether leading health walks or contributing to a community path group, volunteers are making a real difference to people’s health by allowing them to access paths and greenspace where they live.
 Health Walks are short (10mins -1hour), safe, local, led walks.
 They are aimed at people who currently do not get enough exercise to benefit their health.
 Our dedicated Volunteer Walk Leaders encourage and support walkers across the country to become more active in a safe and welcoming environment.
 Read the Paths for All Volunteer Policy here.
 Volunteering as a walk leader is good for your health and wellbeing too!
 Read about our research that proves it .

 If you would like to find out more about becoming a Volunteer Walk Leader, go to Find a Health Walk and contact the Scheme Coordinator in your area.